CecileBris/Fraude_detection/README.md

 You will also find a `Report` of the same work done on other data in our M1 Python course.

-## M2 Scoring 2022
+## M2 Scoring 2022 - fraud detection

 As part of the M2 Tide (Sorbonne), we have reworked the project with a last dataset `authorizations.csv`.
-This second file contains the script, the data, the presentation and the report done more recently.
+This second file contains the script, the data, the presentation and the report done more recently; this time with the objective of predicting the risk of bank fraud.